Tabby cat: Patterns

-The four known distinct patterns, each having a sound genetic explanation, are the mackerel, classic, ticked, and spotted tabby patterns.
+The four known distinct patterns, each with a well-established genetic basis, are the mackerel, classic, ticked, and spotted tabby patterns.

 A fifth pattern is formed by any of the four basic patterns being included as part of a patched pattern.
 A patched tabby is a cat with calico or tortoiseshell markings combined with patches of tabby coat (such cats are called caliby and torbie, respectively, in cat fancy).

 All five patterns have been observed in random-bred populations.
 Several additional patterns are found in specific breeds and so are not as well known.
 For example, a modified classic tabby is found in the Sokoke breed.
 Some of these rarer patterns are because of the interaction of wild and domestic genes, as with the rosette and marbled patterns found in the Bengal breed.

 Mackerel (striped) tabby

 The mackerel, or striped, tabby pattern consists of thin vertical stripes that gently curve along the sides of the body.
 These stripes can be continuous or broken into bars and short segments/spots, especially on the flanks and stomach.
 Three or five vertical lines in an "M" shape almost always appear on the forehead, along with dark lines from the corners of the eyes, one or more crossing each cheek, with many stripes and lines at various angles on the neck and shoulder area, on the flanks, and around the legs and tail, marks that are more or less perpendicular to the length of the body part.
 Mackerel tabbies are also called 'fishbone tabbies,' probably doubly named after the mackerel fish.
 Mackerels are the most common among tabbies.